nim-lang/nimble/readme.markdown

     cp src/nimble.exe src/nimble1.exe
     src/nimble1.exe install

-This is required because Windows will lock the process which is being run and during installation Nimble will recompile itself.
+This is required because Windows will lock the process which is being run, but during installation Nimble recompiles itself causing an error.
 Once the installation completes you should add ``C:\Users\YourName\.nimble\bin`` to your PATH.